Everything You Need To Know About Log4j Vulnerability

 - Operating Systems

-- Components that are OPEN SOURCE (referred to a model for mass software development.
+- Components that are OPEN SOURCE (referred to as a model for mass software development.
 The code is accessible and open to everyone)

 - Internet components – IoT (all physical components capable of connecting to the Internet, such as smart TV, smart home, etc.)